-Are you an RN wishing to expand your current skill set and knowledge base, enabling you to provide care for patients with varying degrees of health issues?
-Do you thrive in a high-intensity environment, and desire to be a part of a multidisciplinary team that seamlessly blends knowledge and technology, all while delivering holistic, evidence-based patient care?
-If so, a career in emergency nursing might be the path for you.
+Are you an RN wishing to expand your current skill set and knowledge base?
+Do you thrive in high intensity environments?
+Do you desire to provide care to a variety of patient populations with an even broader spectrum of health concerns?
+Are you excited to be part of a multidisciplinary team that seamlessly blends knowledge and technology, all while delivering holistic, patient centered care?
+If so, a career in emergency nursing might be right for you.

 Saskatchewan Polytechnic is one of the most respected providers of nursing education in Canada.
-Our Emergency Nursing program follows standards set by the National Emergency Nursing Affiliation.
-When you graduate, you'll have the foundation you need to successfully write the national emergency certification exam.
+Our Emergency Nursing program follows the standards set by the National Emergency Nursing Association.
+When you graduate, you will have the foundation needed to successfully write the national emergency certification examination.

 The following are not required on admission but are required prior to participating in the clinical education component: